Frequently asked questions about MBI opportunities

 What if the owners wish to remain involved and leave some equity in the business post-sale ?

 This is potentially very good for the mbi candidate and for the chances of success in completing a transaction.
 This is due to the fact that funders are keen on the idea of existing owners selling < 100% of their equity holding and leaving a portion of equity in the business (often referred to as “rollover equity”).
 This can reduce the perceived risk associated with these type of transactions.
-Equally, if an owner is willing to defer part of their consideration, this will help the funders to become comfortable with the transaction.
+Equally, an element of deferred consideration will help the funders to become comfortable with the transaction.

 What if I don’t wish to purchase 100% of the share capital ?